Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 ![Navmesh](https://github.com/user-attachments/assets/21cf6645-7de2-492b-bf42-3eaaba11073d)

 Features:
-- Easily create any shape for monsters to chase Jak in by drawing it in Blender.
+- Easily create any shape that monsters chase Jak in by drawing it in Blender.
 - Use any shape without worrying about triangulation.
 - Click and drag curves to set paths monsters follow when idle.
 - Resize 3D spheres to precisely set obstacles in 3D space.